splunk/public-o11y-docs/gdi/get-data-in/application/dotnet/configuration/dotnet-metrics-attributes.rst

 .. _enable-dotnet-metrics:

-Enable metrics collection
+Activate metrics collection
 ====================================================

-To enable the collection of .NET runtime and trace metrics, see :ref:`dotnet-metric-settings`.
+To activate the collection of .NET runtime and trace metrics, see :ref:`dotnet-metric-settings`.

-.. note:: NetRuntime metrics are always collected if memory profiling is enabled.
+.. note:: NetRuntime metrics are always collected if memory profiling is activated.

 .. _dotnet-runtime-metrics: